WolfgangFranke/Solar-Powered_Hue-Module/README.md

 <img src="3_SolarModules_MPPT-Controller/3_SolarModules_01.jpg" width="500">
 <br/>
 The LT3256 is a solar MPPT controller and Li-Ion charger IC.
 I modified the LT3256 borad to get a MPP of 16V and a charge voltage for 8,4V (for 2 Li-Ion) cells, with a maximum current of 0,5A.
+Below is the final circuit of the LT3256 board I use.

 <img src="3_SolarModules_MPPT-Controller/3_SolarModules_03_MPPT_Controller_Schematic_LT3652.jpg" width="500">
 <br/>